 10

-The foragers in places such as Australia and the Andaman Islands experienced extreme cultural disruption once outsiders entered their land.
-Thousands of people died, and we do not understand why because we do not understand ourselves.
+Foragers in places such as Australia and the Andaman Islands experienced extreme cultural disruption once outsiders entered their territories.
+Thousands of people died.
+I assume that something about their way of life did not fit the modern world; however, there seems to be no clear explanation of what these people needed.
+The fact that we do not understand people who live the way all humans once lived means that we do not understand humans.

+Just from reading books about my own culture, I have learned that the unpredictability of human behavior means contradictory viewpoints can both have some truth.
+However, these conflicting viewpoints would be more reliable if they were supported by credible evidence.
 You will discover yourself wrong in physics and biology if your predictions do not fit observations.
-Unfortunately, we can not observe a tribe before they encountered modern civilization.
+Unfortunately, observations of people during their first encounter with modern civilization are not reliable.
 Whoever recorded the first contact was probably not the first civilized person the tribe ever saw.
 A friendly tribe will have changed after a group of invaders killed and raped their families.
-We might never know how aggressive or peaceful they originally were.
+We will never know how aggressive or peaceful they originally were.
+A wide variety of other factors may have changed their culture.

 Even though reliable information about people is hard to find, progressives still talk about people as if they are evil and need to be domesticated.
 The term toxic masculinity is used to blame various forms of masculine behavior for a wide variety of problems.
 For example, a complainer can claim that men using harsh language exclude feminine people.
-The complainer wants a timid society and does not represent all feminine people.
+This complaint does not represent the views of all women.
 Some ladies like harsh language.

 Masculine people are happy being masculine, and people living with masculine people are also happy.
 I understand that society needs masculine behavior.
 I do not want people to fear male behavior until they ask authorities to restrict our behavior.
 This will have horrible consequences for future generations if we end up in a society where people are not allowed to be people.
 Should we choose the enforced safety of civilization or the freedom of the wilderness?
 Before we answer that question, we should at least try to understand our species.
 Misinformation will put us in places where we do not belong.

 Beware of policies that promise safety because restrictions you set up to restrict the other guy will one day limit you.
 Consider how laws get used in ways the creators never intended.
 Tyrants do not build tyrannies from scratch; tyrants use existing laws.
-The economist Friedrich Hayek tried to tell us socialism leads to fascism.
+The economist Friedrich Hayek argued that socialism can lead to tyranny.

 “We shall never prevent the abuse of power if we are not prepared to limit power in a way which occasionally may prevent its use for desirable purposes.”
 (Hayek 1944)

-Should we return to an ancient law, or should we take advice from Pinker and build a better world?
 Sadly, so much of our thinking is influenced by fear of people.
-The fearful ignore examples that do not fit their beliefs and only see what supports fear.
+The fearful tend to ignore examples that do not align with their beliefs and only see what confirms their fears.
 The mistake of our utopian fantasies seemed like good intentions as we created restrictions that became building blocks of our prison.

 We, the civilized, live an artificial life.
 Is it life?
 Are we even human, or are we just ghosts of our primate ancestors?
 A tiny population on the Andaman Islands is the last to live like our primal ancestors.
 Are they the last of us?